-Historic Albany Foundation holds regular workshops, from hands-on window repair to informative sessions on architectural styles and old house ailments.
+We hold regular workshops focused on useful preservation skills, including hands-on window repair, informative sessions on architectural styles, and solutions to old house ailments.

 Historic Albany Foundation can assist property owners in obtaining grants for restorative work and provides information on local, state, and federal grants for preservation and restoration of local historic structures.

 In cases where there is no alternative to demolition, Historic Albany Foundation salvages reusable building parts that would otherwise be lost.
-The Architectural Parts Warehouse, located at 89 Lexington Avenue, is the oldest continuously operating not-for-profit architectural salvage business in the country, with 10,000 square feet filled with everything from bath tubs to door knobs, mantles and mouldings to stained glass, all at affordable prices.
-Contact Erin Hunt, Warehouse Manager, for information at 518-465-2987 or click here to learn more about the Parts Warehouse.
+The Architectural Parts Warehouse, (89 Lexington Avenue) is the oldest continuously operating not-for-profit architectural salvage business in the country, with 10,000 square feet filled with everything from bath tubs to door knobs, mantles to stained glass - all at affordable prices.
+Contact the Warehouse Manager for information at 518-465-2987 or click here to learn more.